 - Data highlighter tool

 - Setting a preferred domain

 Coalition Can Help!

-You can find more helpful tips and information about SEO best practices on our blog.
-There you’ll find a wealth of information on ecommerce, SEO, keyword and image optimization, and more.
+If you enjoyed our rundown on recent Google search features you may have missed, you can always find more helpful tips and information about SEO best practices on our blog, where you’ll find a wealth of information on eCommerce, SEO, keyword and image optimization, and more.
 You can also learn more through our portfolio of case studies.
 There you can get an inside look into how Coalition works for our clients and how SEO can help your business.